Xebia | Xpirit

 The Next Step for Growth

 After a year of running its Banking as a Service (BaaS) platform on AWS, Backbase was ready for the next step for sustainable growth.
 A cloud tender focused on technology, cost, and partnership resulted in a collaboration with Microsoft and a commitment to enter the market on a joint mission to digitalize banks across the world using Azure.
-The move from AWS to Azure also allowed Backbase to mature and accelerate the platform and secure future performance.

 Microsoft and its partner ecosystem help banks reduce cost and risk, modernize core systems and delight customers and employees to achieve differentiation and spur sustainable growth.
 With the migration from AWS to Azure, Backbase is now proudly part of Microsoft’s partner ecosystem and is eager to accelerate innovation in banking across the globe!